gabi-negoita/ing-interview-store-management/README.md

 ## Description

 ISM (Ing Store Management) Service is a service that provides the ability to manage products in a store.
-Provides a REST API for CRUD operations for managing products and product categories.
+Provides secured REST API endpoints for CRUD operations to manage products and product categories.

 It uses an in-memory database (H2) to store the data.
 When running the application, the database creates the schema (defined in the `schema.sql` file) and